Mass surveillance in China: Digital RMB

-Digital RMB or digital Yuan is a centralised digital currency issued by the People's Bank of China (PBOC) in order to facilitate transactions as a supplement and possible eventual replacement of a physical national currency.
-As of 2021, the project is still pilot stage rolling out across select Chinese cities.
-Widespread adoption would theoretically allow authorities to see economic activity in real time in addition to all financial transactions which occur in an economy leading to greater surveillance and ability to maintain social control using techniques such as restricting transactions of certain entities or groups, optimising surveillance to the individual level.
+Digital RMB or digital Yuan is a centralized digital currency issued by the People's Bank of China (PBOC) in order to facilitate transactions as a supplement of a physical national currency, however, the government does not plan on replacing cash or other mobile payment apps with digital renminbi.
+As of 2021, the project was still in the pilot stage rolling out across select Chinese cities.
+Businesses will continue to be obligated to accept cash, and may be fined for refusing to accept cash.

 Public records

-The public records or Dang'an (档案 (檔案, dàng'àn)) literally: "archived record/file".
-Is a permanent dossier or archival system that records the "performance and attitudes" of citizens of mainland China.
+The public records or Dang'an (档案 (檔案, dàng'àn)) literally: "archived record/file" is a permanent dossier or archival system that records the "performance and attitudes" of citizens of mainland China.
 Together with the current system of household registration, the Hukou system, it has been an important mechanism of social control.
-The contents of the file include physical characteristics, employment records, photograph, appraisals by supervisors and peers, academic reports from primary school to university, professional credentials, criminal convictions or administrative penalties, club/society memberships, employment records and political history such as membership in the Communist Youth League and or party membership.
+The contents of the file include physical characteristics, employment records, photographs, appraisals by supervisors and peers, academic reports from primary school to university, professional credentials, criminal convictions or administrative penalties, club/society memberships, employment records and political history such as membership in the Communist Youth League and or party membership.
 If an individual is a party member, the file will also include membership assessments of political integrity and performance of duties.
-Death certificate and eulogy may also be placed in file.
-In 2001, a human rights group claimed Public Security Bureaus located throughout the country were in the process of digitising hundreds of millions of dang'an.
+Death certificate and eulogy may also be placed in the file.
+In 2001, a human rights group claimed the state public security bureaus located throughout the country were in the process of digitizing hundreds of millions of dang'an.
 The dang'an system is the precursor or foundation of the social credit system in that data stored within dossiers are pulled into a broader pool of data and amalgamated together with data pulled from other sources in order to provide a more complete picture of an individual's movements, actions and life.

 Resident Identity Card

 All Chinese citizens are required to hold a national identity card from the age of 16.
 The resident ID card (居民身份证 (Jūmín shēnfèn zhèng)) acts as a national ID card and contains basic identifying information such as photograph, residential address, gender, ethnicity, date of birth and fingerprints of both thumbs embedded on an IC chip.
 Card information is stored within the National Population Basic Information Database (全国人口基本信息数据库 (Quánguó rénkǒu jīběn xìnxī shùjùkù)) administered by the Ministry of Public Security, Ministry of Civil Affairs and the Ministry of Human Resources and Social Security.
 The resident ID card acts as the primary form of identification for citizens within China and is required for almost all basic government services and administrative tasks in everyday life.
-In March 2022, Chinese premier Li Keqiang stated that the government was planning the roll out of digital national ID cards with national rollout scheduled for an unspecified date.
+In March 2022, Chinese Premier Li Keqiang stated that the government was planning the rollout of digital national ID cards with national rollout scheduled for an unspecified date.